common-workflow-language/user_guide/src/advanced-topics/index.md

 # Advanced Topics

+In this section advanced concepts for CWL are explained to users who are already familiar with CWL, and write and maintain workflows.
+This content will give more tools and techniques for writing simpler workflows, publishing high-quality workflows, and running workflows in production.

 % TODO
 %
 % - File Formats.
 Move the **episode 16** about File Formats from the current User Guide here? - https://www.commonwl.org/user_guide/16-file-formats/index.html